 Hi guys!
 I am back today with Part II of our Hawaii Vacation recap.
+If you missed Part I, you can read that here.
 I was hoping to have this post up at the end of last week, but unfortunately my blog was hacked 🙁 I apologize if you were trying to access this site last Thursday or Friday – it was down for maintenance in order to fix the mess caused by a not-so-nice web hacker.
-Nevertheless, we are back up and running now!
+Nevertheless, we are back up and running now, so let’s get to it!

 We left off last time at the end of our first day of vacation.
 The next morning, Travis and I decided we wanted to spend the day just hanging around the hotel and relaxing.
 We woke up bright and early (due to the time difference) and decided to head straight to the beach.
 After about only 10 minutes of laying on our respective beach chairs, we were both getting a little antsy.
 There were lots of people paddle boarding, swimming and kayaking, so we decided to rent a 2-person kayak and hit the waves.
 Having been a coxswain (the little person who steers the boat and commands a crew) in high-school and college, I put myself in charge of steering us and mainly relied on Travis for his strength to move us through the big waves.
 We had a blast and went pretty far out into the ocean.
 We even saw a GIANT sea turtle, which was the highlight of the day!
 In fact, we rented a kayak two days later just to see if we could find him again.